 Bong maintains a tricky balance of absurdity and horror in the confusion of the state of emergency, lorded over by arrogant Americans and mismanaged by incompetent South Korean soldiers and clueless civil servants.
 It momentarily tips into slapstick as the girl’s sleepy, slovenly mutt of a single dad (Song Kang-ho of Snowpiercer and Parasite) and his barely functional family break quarantine and go rogue into the sewers to save the girl.
 Doona Bae (of Cloud Atlas and Sense8) is the girl’s mopey aunt, an archery champion with performance anxiety who picks up the bow for the half-baked rescue mission.

 The visual effects are more than adequate by American standards (save for an unfortunately soggy fire effect) but the striking design of the creature—part Alien, part insect, part mollusk, all icky on the move—and the magnificent way it moves brings it to life.
 The sudden turns of temperament might feel odd at first but it is also refreshing in a film that is full of minor surprises, squirming in unexpected directions without ever leaving the conventions behind.

 In Korean with English subtitles.

-Add to Amazon Prime Watchlist or to My Stuff on Hulu or to My List on Criterion Channel.
-Also available to stream free on Kanopy and Hoopla, which are available through most public and college library systems.
+Add to My List on MUBI or stream free on Kanopy and Hoopla, which are available through most public and college library systems.